What Does Embryo Fragmentation Mean?

 Embryo fragmentation occurs when a part of the embryo's cells have broken off and are now separate from the portion of the cell containing the nucleus.
 These fragments are no longer useful to the embryo.

 Fragmentation is quite common in human embryos.
 However, if more than 25% of the embryo is fragmented, it is less likely to successfully implant in the uterine wall and result in a successful pregnancy.

 Embryo fragmentation is also called blebbing.

-When an embryo is dividing, it sometimes does so unevenly causing portions of the cell to become separated from the nucleus.
+When an embryo is dividing or cleaving, it sometimes does so unevenly causing portions of the cell to become separated from the nucleus.
 These fragments serve no function to the embryo.
-The more fragments and embryo has, the less likely it will result in a successful pregnancy.
+The more fragments an embryo has, the less likely it will result in a successful pregnancy.

 What causes fragmentation?